nicobenz/CulturalAnalytics-CoverPredictions/README.md

 ## Possible challenges
 - album covers are extremely diverse and artistic; lots of noise in the data is to be expected
+- data is not evenly distributed across genres and subgenres and careful sampling is needed; maybe sacrifice diversity in favor of consistency and only use the 10 most common genres with their 10 most common subgenres each?
-- rate of false positives might not necessarily be an indicator for features connecting subgenres to a genre; there could be a bias in distribution of other factors between genres like release date or geographical origin
+- rate of false positives might not necessarily be an indicator for features connecting subgenres to a genre; there could be a bias in distribution of other factors between genres like release date or geographical origin that can't be prevented even through careful sampling

 ## TODO:
 ### Data collection and preparation